-(1) For Year Ahead System RAR - LSEs were notified on July 26, 2019 via Secure FTP of the following: peak load forecasts for all 12 months, Local RARs, Flexible RARs, DR Allocations, and 12 monthly CAM Allocations for use in the Year Ahead System RA Filing.
+- (1)For Year Ahead System RAR - LSEs were notified on July 22, 2021 via Secure FTP of the following: peak load forecasts for all 12 months, Local RARs.
+Flexible RARs.
+DR Allocations, and 12 monthly CAM Allocations for use in the Year Ahead System RA Filing.
 The CAM allocations are based on the CAM accounting process adopted in D.14-06-050.
 For non-IOU LSEs, CAM allocations are allocated as they have been in the past.
-For IOUs, these allocations are a negative value in an amount equal to what the non-IOUs were credited.
-LSEs are to consider these RA obligations and allocations preliminary.
-LSEs will receive Final 2020 RA obligations and allocations on September 20, 2019, after LSEs have filed adjusted annual load forecasts.
+For IOUs, these allocations are a negative value in an amount equal to what the non-IOUs were credited.6 LSEs are to consider these RA obligations and allocations preliminary.
+LSEs will receive Final 2022 RA obligations and allocations on September 23, 2021, after LSEs have filed adjusted annual load forecasts.
 Barring changes to RMR contracting, LSEs are to consider those allocations final.
 Beginning with the 2016 compliance year, LSEs receive 12 monthly CAM allocation values in their year-ahead allocations for use in the Year Ahead RA filings.
-In the 2020 compliance year, LSEs will also receive 12 monthly LCR preferred resources values in their year ahead allocation as a credit to reduce their Year Ahead system RA requirement.
+In the 2022 compliance year, the non-dispatchable Behindthe-Meter LCR preferred resources values will be incorporated in the LSE's Year Ahead load forecast.
+The dispatchable Behind-the-Meter LCR preferred resources plus a T&D loss factor aare allocated with the IOU DR Load Impact Protocols (LIP) allocation.
 On a separate timeline, each LSE will receive notification of their Import Allocations for use in their System RAR filing.
-See Section 17for more details regarding Import Allocations.
+See Section 17 for more details regarding Import Allocations. - (2) For Year Ahead Local RAR LSEs were notified of their 2022, 2023, and 2024 Local RA requirements.
+For 2022, all LSEs will receive their local RA requirement.
+For 2023 and 2024, only LSEs in SDG&E's distribution service area will receive a local requirement.
+LSEs in PG&E and SCE's distribution service area will not receive a local requirement.
+The CPE will be allocated local requirement in PG&E and SCE's distribution service area for 2023 and 2024.
+For non-IOU LSEs in 2022, these Local RARs are net of CAM, RMR, and non-dispatchable BTM LCR preferred resources amounts for use in the Year Ahead Local RA Filing.
+Local RA obligations are not net of credits for IOU DR programs (DR allocations).
+These DR credits are automatically taken off in the year-ahead Local and Flexible RA template.
+LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2022 RA obligations on September 23, 2021, after LSEs have filed adjusted forecasts.
+As adopted in D. 15-06-063, each LSE's local capacity requirement is capped at that LSE's system requirement in the monthly resource adequacy process.

-&lt;sup>5 The Templates treat these negative CAM "allocations" as a positive adder to the IOUs relevant RAR, since the IOUs will show the CAM resources on their filings.
+6 The Templates treat these negative CAM "allocations" as a positive adder to the IOUs' relevant RAR, since the IOUs will show the CAM resources on their filings.
 See Section 8 below for further details.